-A comfortable, warm sleeping bag is essential for overnight bushwalking and ski touring.
+A comfortable, warm sleeping bag is essential for overnight bushwalking.

 Sleeping bag performance is determined by the type and quality of the ‘fill’ (insulating material) used.
 Goose or duck down are the most common fills used in sleeping bags for bushwalking or ski touring.

 Down is the light, fluffy plumage that grows under feathers of geese or ducks and provides warmth by creating pockets of air that trap heat.

 Fill power is the rating system that measures the volume for a given weight of down when uncompressed.
 Higher fill power numbers reflect better quality down which traps more air to provide a better warmth to weight ratio.

 Down is exceptionally resilient and capable of being repeatedly compressed into a stuff sack without compromising its ability to provide warmth.
 A quality down sleeping bag can be expected to last more than a decade.

 Good quality down-filled bags are expensive, but very warm.
 Synthetic-filled bags are cheaper to produce in comparison, but are heavier and more bulky.